Praashoo7/Figma-Front-End/README.md

 While learning Figma, I Designed a Restro/Hotel Management Website for a Project.
 Afterwards, I developed the front-end for it.
 This is just the Front-End code.
 You can navigate through the Webpages by just pressing Buttons From this [Site Link.](https://praashoo7.github.io/Figma-Front-End/) You can see the Screenshot of the Pages below.<br>

-If you prefer single CSS and JS files instead of separate ones for each page, you can find them [here.](https://github.com/Praashoo7/Figma-Front-End/tree/main/SINGLE-CSS-JS)<br><br>
+If you prefer single CSS and JS files instead of separate ones for each page, you can find them [here.](https://github.com/Praashoo7/Figma-Front-End/tree/main/SINGLE-CSS-JS)<br>

+Feel free to Fork it and give me a ⭐!

 ## Figma Link